Ezi0aaudit0re/Mathroom/readme.md

 <ul>
     <li> Python3 with Flask as the application server </li>
     <li> Socket IO for instant communication between client and saerver </li>
-    <li> We use mysql database to store the calculations performed by the users </li>
+    <li> We use sqlite3 database to store the calculations performed by the users </li>
     <li> We store users just on the basis of thier name </li>
     <li> SQLAlchemy is used as an ORM </li>
 </ul>